The Purpose Driven Life: In popular culture

 In 2005 the book received notice due to the recapture of Brian Nichols, who had killed three people while escaping from the Fulton County Courthouse in Atlanta, Georgia.
-Nichols has broken into the home of Ashley Smith, who pacified him by giving him methamphetamine and reading him portions of The Purpose Driven Life over a period of seven hours.
+Nichols had broken into the home of Ashley Smith, who pacified him by giving him methamphetamine and reading him portions of The Purpose Driven Life over a period of seven hours.
 Smith credits the book as influencing his decision to release her from captivity.
 Sales of The Purpose Driven Life increased following the news of Smith's captivity and release and the story formed the basis of the 2015 film Captive.

 In 2009, singer Carrie Underwood was inspired by the book to write the song "Temporary Home".
 Filipino singer Jamie Rivera was also inspired by the book to release a studio album called The Purpose Driven Life.
 The album became a hit in the Philippines, receiving gold and platinum awards.

 NFL legend Ray Lewis gave the book to 23-time Olympic gold medalist Michael Phelps when he went to rehab.
 Phelps was deeply touched by the book.
 He read it while in rehab, even to other patients, earning him the nickname "Preacher Mike".

 In NBC's comedy The Office, Angela is asked what three books she would take with her to a desert island; she chooses the Bible and A Purpose Driven Life.